Lance: Etymology

 A lance in the original sense is a light throwing spear or javelin.
 The English verb to launch "fling, hurl, throw" is derived from the term (via Old French lancier), as well as the rarer or poetic to lance.
 The term from the 17th century came to refer specifically to spears not thrown, used for thrusting by heavy cavalry, and especially in jousting.
-The longer types of thrusting spear used by infantry are usually referred to as pikes.
+The longer types of thrusting spear used by infantry are usually referred to simply as spears or later as pikes, though many other terms existed.

 History of use

+Late Roman

+During the late 3rd century the weapons of the cavalry attached to each Roman legion evolved from javelins and swords to sometimes include long reaching lances (contus).
+These required the use of both hands to thrust.